slugbyte/mold/README.md

 Mold plugs are single-file shell scripts that act as shell plugins.
 Each time a shell is created it will loop though the mold-root plug directory and source each plug.
 All of the mold plug files are stored in $MOLD\_ROOT/plug.

 #### exec
 Mold execs are single-file executable scripts.
-Each time an exec is loaded or created it will be automaticly be given executable persions (755).
+Each time an exec is loaded or created it will be automaticly be given executable persions.
 All of the mold exec files are stored in $MOLD\_ROOT/exec, which is added to the begging of $PATH .

 #### fold
 Mold folds are directory scaffold templates.
 Folds can be used to setup project boiler plate code so that the overhead of getting to work on a new project will be cut down.
 Mold folds can be expored from the the mold-root into the current working directory.
 All of the mold folds are stored in $MOLD\_ROOT/fold .